 3. How much is it to rent a refrigerated trailer?

-To rent a refrigerated trailer is £275.00 + VAT for a weekend or £325.00 + VAT per week with us.
+Refrigerated trailer hire varies depending upon demand, though prices are usually in the region of £275.00 + VAT for a weekend or £325.00 + VAT per week with us.
 That provides a low running cost for your festival catering, pub event or party.
 The trailers we rent are German-engineered, easy to transport, have 9’3’’ x 6’0’’ x 6’6’’ of space, lock up securely and offer non-slip surfaces for safety.
 They can be towed by pretty much any van or 4×4 vehicle and provide a lot of cooling space in a small form factor.
 Add in a set-up service and a 24-hour emergency call line and that’s a lot of peace of mind for so little outlay.
 These extra services can help prevent your event from turning into a storied disaster.

 4. How do you use a refrigerated trailer?